-With the Stern-Gattiker Prize, the SAMS launched in 2018 a new award to recognise women in academic medicine and to motivate early-career female scientists.
+With the Stern-Gattiker Prize, launched in 2018, the SAMS is making female role models more visible, so as to motivate young women to pursue an academic career.
 The prize, which carries an award of CHF 15,000, is named after two women with distinguished medical careers: Lina Stern, a Russian emigrant who was in 1918 the first woman to hold a professorship at the Faculty of Medicine in Geneva, and Ruth Gattiker, who in the 1970s was among the first female professors appointed at the Faculty of Medicine in Zurich.

 In Switzerland, around 10 per cent of medical graduates pursue an academic career; this group includes significantly fewer women than men, even though women now account for almost 60 per cent of all medical students.
 Only 10 to 15 per cent of professorships in medicine are currently held by women.
 To ensure that sufficient medical scientists are available over the medium and longer term, more women will need to pursue a career in academic medicine.